vueandme/pizza-components/docs/sauce.md

 For this practical example the two are exactly identical solutions, I personally prefer to use render function when there is no added markup.

-### Why I would use a renderless componet
+### Why I would use a renderless component

-- Data provider, Like 'ListBehaviour'
+- Data provider, Like 'ListBehavior'
 - Extract and reuse ( same use cases as mixins )
-- We want to enhance an existing component with some new behaviour
+- We want to enhance an existing component with some new behavior

 ### How should I test this